CamdenClark/anchor-book/accounts/5-access-control.md

-The counter we created before will let _anyone_ increment itself.
-But what if we only wanted one account to be able to increment...?
+The counter we've built will let _anyone_ call increment after the initialization.

+But what if we only wanted one account to be able to increment?

+# Access control